pydicom/pynetdicom/docs/user/association.rst

 Using an Association (SCU)
 --------------------------
-Once an association has been established with the peer then the agreed upon set of services are available for use.
-Currently pynetdicom supports the usage of the following DIMSE-C services:
+Once an association has been established with the peer then the agreed upon set of services are available for use. *pynetdicom* supports the usage of the following DIMSE services:

 * C-ECHO, through the :py:meth:`Association.send_c_echo() <pynetdicom.association.Association.send_c_echo>`